 have recently joined us as co-authors on significant publications.

-are a central constituency for and of the Centre for Research Excellence in
+are a central constituency for, and of, the Centre of Research Excellence (CRE) for

 Driving Global Investment in Adolescent Health and are therefore central to our

 broader engagement strategy.
 CREYATE is a group of young people with varying levels of experience in research and advocacy.
 CREYATE was formed to provide a youth perspective to the CRE, and to assist in ensuring the research is relevant to the lived experience of young people, and aligns with existing (or hoped) advocacy efforts.